sl1pstream/randomize-text-firefox/README.md

 ## Installation

+### Temporary Installation

 1. Download or clone the repository.
 2. Open the Floorp browser.
 3. Navigate to `about:debugging`.
 4. Click on "This Firefox" or "This Floorp".
 5. Click on "Load Temporary Add-on".
 6. Select the `manifest.json` file from the `floorp-randomize-extension` directory.

+### Permanent Installation

+1. Enter the `floorp-randomize-extension` folder.
+2. Select all files and folders inside (not the folder itself) and compress them into a `.zip` file.
+3. Open Floorp or Firefox and go to `about:addons`.
+4. Click the Settings (gear) icon and choose "Install Add-on From File...".
+5. Select the `.zip` file you just created to install the extension permanently.

 ## Usage